cloudevents/spec/cloudevents/spec.md

   - Building on the previous example, a subscriber might register interest for when new blobs are created inside a blob-storage container.
 However, this time both the name and/or size of the newly created blob are relevant for decision making purposes.
-     In this case, the `subject` may simply list meta-properties (including custom extensions), separated with comma, containing additional data:
+     In this case, the `subject` MAY simply list meta-properties (including custom extensions), separated with comma, containing additional data:
        - `source`: `https://example.com/storage/tenant/container`
        - `subject`: `myextensionfilename,myextensionfilesize`